Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Conclusions

 \section{Conclusions}

-We conceptually introduced a protocol to quantify the entanglement in a bipartite system by a subsequent coherent evolution and measurement of one of the subsystems, which was inspired by the generalized monogamy entanglement relations derived at the beginning of the article.
-We show that in very specific cases, such as in the GHZ Hamiltonian, the protocol works with near-perfect accuracy (would only be limited by experimental errors), while in other more experimentally relevant cases, the accuracy of the protocol can be pushed by an efficient selection of the subsystem Hamiltonian $H_A$.
+In conclusion, we have \corr{used the concept of generalized monogamy of entanglement} to conceptually introduce a protocol to quantify the bipartite entanglement \corr{in a system of pure state} by a subsequent coherent evolution and measurement of \corr{spin squeezing on} one of the subsystems. \corr{The spin squeezing parameter can be obtained by measuring the fluctuation of the collective spin operator, which is generally a much easier measurement than the entanglement entropy.} We show that in some specific cases, such as in the GHZ Hamiltonian, the protocol works with near-perfect accuracy (which would only be limited by experimental errors), while in other more experimentally relevant cases, the accuracy of the protocol \corr{is very high for short times} and can be pushed by a judicious selection of the subsystem Hamiltonian $H_A$. \corr{We want to remark that the monogamy inequality Eq.~(\ref{E_ineq}) relies on the convex measure for a quantum resource.
+Spin squeezing is a sufficient condition for entanglement.
+However, the convexity of spin squeezing in this context has not been addressed and is worth investigating in the future.}

-Another advantage of this protocol, besides the challenging techniques required for efficient quantum state tomography, is the fact that entangled subsystems (A and B here) can be separated far apart \cite{hofmann2012,bernien2013heralded}, especially for applications on quantum communication.
-In that case, only local operations (on a given subsystem) and communication with other parties are available to quantify the entanglement between subsystems, our protocol could then be integrated into these types of applications as it only relies on local unitary evolution and measurement.
+One advantage of our protocol, besides the challenging techniques required for efficient full quantum state tomography, is the fact that entangled subsystems (A and B here) can be separated far apart \cite{hofmann2012,bernien2013heralded}, especially for applications on quantum communication.
+In that case, only local operations (on a given subsystem) and communication with other parties are available to quantify the entanglement between subsystems, our protocol is then readily available to be integrated into these types of applications. \corr{Of course, in the case of an initial pure state, tomography on one of the subsystems is enough to characterize the bipartite entanglement, however, this is not the case for mixed systems, where we expect our protocol to still be applicable, as discussed below.}